 The mobile payment market has evolved significantly in the last few years and offers a widely diversified range of solutions.

 For example, with Worldline Sips, you can propose to your customers to use:

 - Samsung Pay

-Thanks to WL Sips, you can provide your customers with a great variety of payment terms.
+Thanks to Worldline Sips, you can provide your customers with a great variety of payment terms.
 Some of them are not applicable to all means of payment.